Skip to content

 A dialect for common functionality used by IREE code generation.

 This dialect is primarily meant to hold attributes that carry the state of the compilation when lowered to scalar code for an architecture.
-Typically, a backend starts by analysing the entry point functions within the hal.executable.variant and deciding which compilation pipeline to chose.
+Typically, a backend starts by analyzing the entry point functions within the hal.executable.variant and deciding which compilation pipeline to chose.
 During this, even the values for parameters such as tile sizes, etc. are also decided.
 The rest of the compilation flow does not make any heuristic decisions, rather just looks at the values of the decision specified in attributes that belong to this dialect.
 This allows an external search to easily override the heuristics that are hard-coded within a backend.

 Operationslink